Skip to main content

 Human History

 The Bananal Island and surrounding Araguaia floodplain have been inhabited by indigenous peoples for thousands of years, and the region remains home to the Javaé and Karajá peoples whose territories overlap with the park and the adjacent Ilha do Bananal Indigenous Territory.
-The Karajá people have a distinctive material culture including elaborately decorated ceramic dolls and body ornaments, and maintain strong cultural connections to the Araguaia River as a central element of their cosmology and subsistence economy.
+The Karajá people have a distinctive material culture including elaborately decorated ceramic dolls and maintain strong cultural connections to the Araguaia River as a central element of their cosmology and subsistence economy.
 Portuguese explorers reached the Araguaia River during the eighteenth century, and missionaries and traders subsequently penetrated the region.
-Twentieth-century settlement pressure from the agricultural frontier of central Brazil transformed the broader landscape surrounding the park, though Bananal Island's flooding seasonality limited intensive agricultural conversion.
+Twentieth-century settlement pressure from the agricultural frontier of central Brazil transformed the broader landscape surrounding the park, though the Bananal Island floodplain's flooding seasonality limited intensive agricultural conversion.

 Park History